MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-device-tunnel-config.md

 User tunnel is supported on domain-joined, nondomain-joined (workgroup), or Azure AD–joined devices to allow for both enterprise and BYOD scenarios.
 It is available in all Windows editions, and the platform features are available to third parties by way of UWP VPN plug-in support.

 Device tunnel can only be configured on domain-joined devices running Windows 10 Enterprise or Education version 1709 or later.
 There is no support for third-party control of the device tunnel.
-Device tunnel does not support using the Name Resolution Policy table (NRPT).
+If only a Device Tunnel is used on a system, you can configure a Name Resolution Policy table (NRPT).
+If a User Tunnel and a Devie Tunnel is used on a system, you can use the Name Resolution Policy table (NRPT) only on the User Tunnel.

 Device tunnel does not support Force tunnel.
 You must configure it as Split tunnel. |

 ## Prerequisites